koefoeden/Evolution-Simulator/README.md

 Every simulation is based on a number of settings that you will specify before beforehand - or you can choose a pre-determined configuration if you like!

-The tool has to different modes:
+The tool has two different modes:
 1. Interactive mode, where you can see evolution working in real-time.
 2. Simulation mode, where you can test a range of different custom configurations, figuring out which variables are important for stimulating evolution.

-Hope you enjoy it!
+Hope you enjoy the simulator.

 Developed by Thomas Gade Koefoed

+## Instructions:
 1. Install the necessary packages listed in requirements.txt via PIP
 2. Run src/app.py

-More info to come.
+3. Profit!